 The University of Alberta would like to emphasize that as of January 01, 2017, hardware support for these systems is limited to critical components only.
 No new (or replacement) compute nodes will be added which will likely result in fewer available compute nodes and cores over time as components die.

 As of January 01, 2017 the Orcinus storage system is not under vendor support.
 Due to the redundant nature of the storage controllers we feel that this is an acceptable risk.
 Orcinus will be backed up to the new storage system, the National Data Cyberinfrastructure (NDC) located at SFU and Waterloo.
 There may be some lack of continuity in backups as we transition between legacy and new tape systems, so we recommend users keep their own copies of critical data.

-Compute Canada's new national systems should be available in Spring 2017.
+Compute Canada's new national systems are now available for use.
+Instructions for logging on and getting started with the systems can be found here.
 Descriptions of the new systems can be found on the New Systems page of the Compute Canada Documentation Wiki.

 As a rule-of-thumb those users located in the West (Saskatchewan to BC) should choose Cedar-GP2, and the rest should choose Graham-GP3.
 This has no particular technical justification but does give at least some guidance for the choice.
 For Cedar-GP2 and Graham-GP3, the parallel filesystems, interconnects and external persistent storage is the same with a slightly different mix of compute nodes.

 Note: WestGrid users will need to use their Compute Canada username and password to login to the new systems (the username and password used to log in to ccdb.computecanada.ca).
 See User Accounts and Groups on the Compute Canada Documentation Wiki for more information.

 For Frequently Asked Questions (FAQs) about migration, the national systems, and other Compute Canada services, visit the FAQ page on the Compute Canada Documentation Wiki.